AutodeskAILab/BRepNet/README.md

 For training with multiple workers you may hit errors of the form `OSError: [Errno 24] Too many open files`.
 In this case you need to increase the number of available file handles on the machine using
 ```
-ulimit -Sn $(ulimit -Hn)
+ulimit -Sn 10000
 ```
+I find I need to set the limit to 10000 for 10 worker threads.

 ### Download the dataset
-You can download the step distribution of the [Fusion 360 Gallery segmentation dataset](https://github.com/AutodeskAILab/Fusion360GalleryDataset) from [this link](https://fusion-360-gallery-dataset.s3-us-west-2.amazonaws.com/segmentation/s2.0.0/s2.0.0.zip), or using curl
+You can download the step distribution of the [Fusion 360 Gallery segmentation dataset](https://github.com/AutodeskAILab/Fusion360GalleryDataset) from [this link](https://fusion-360-gallery-dataset.s3-us-west-2.amazonaws.com/segmentation/s2.0.0/s2.0.0.zip).
+The zip is 3.2Gb.
+Alternatively download using curl

 ```
 cd /path/to/where_you_keep_data/